Wednesday, March 2, 2016

 At 21, I was in Europe and I walked the halls of ancient castles and palaces.
 I climbed trails in the Bavrian Alps, slaked my thrist from an icy artisian well, and gazed over parapets at beautiful green valleys.
 I strolled the Champs Elysee, climbed the Eiffel Tower, and stared at the flying buttresses and stained glass of Notre Dame.
 I shopped in Germany.
 I lived in five US states.
 I've slept under stars, hiked woodland trails, and swam in the ocean.
 I've played in the sand, dug in the dirt, and laid on the grass and painted clouds.
 I've laughed, cried, and raged over wonderful, foolish, and dreadful things.

 Yet, today whispered a secret in my ear.
 "I've had a great life."
 I've been blessed with more than wealth, more than fame.
 I've rocked my babies and watched them grow into wonderful men.
 I sang to my grandchild and am amazed at her beautiful soul and smile that blinds me.
-I'm blessed to find a new friend when my son remarried, and gained two grandchildren.
 I still have aunts, uncle, cousins, and siblings that shower me with love.

 No, I have not done all the things I wanted to do but I have done a lot of things I never dreamed I would do.
 So, perhaps happiness is not something you look for, but rather something you find.
 And a wonderful life is determined solely by your perspective.